yashpalsince2004/Handwritten_digit-Clasification_MINST/README.md

 ---

-## 📁 Project Overview
+## 📄 Project Overview

-This project is designed to classify grayscale images of handwritten digits from the MNIST dataset using a basic **feedforward neural network (FNN)**.
-The model uses TensorFlow and Keras for building, training, and evaluating the neural network, and visualizes the results using `matplotlib`.
+This project performs the following tasks:

+✅ Loads and preprocesses the MNIST dataset of handwritten digits.
+✅ Defines a simple feed-forward neural network with one hidden layer.
+✅ Trains the model on the training set.
+✅ Evaluates the trained model on the test set.
+✅ Makes predictions and visualizes one sample prediction.

+The goal is to introduce beginners to deep learning concepts with an intuitive example.
 ---

 ## 📌 Key Features